Lehyu/pyml/README.md

 [2017.03.28] Finished SGD for LR, there are maybe some bug when apply other learner.
 Remain to test.

+# Model Selection
+[2017.04.05] split. p_train_test_split: split train and test dataset according to condition, input should be pandas.DataFrame.

+[2017.04.07] search.
+GridSearchCV: use greedy strategy to search the params_grid; FullSearchCV: search params_grid on the whole parameter space.

 # Decomposition

 ## PCA